rmbolger/Posh-ACME/Tutorial.md

 Because PowerShell has no native way to run recurring tasks, you'll need to set something up using whatever job scheduling utility your OS provides like Task Scheduler on Windows or cron on Linux.
 It is suggested to run the job once or twice a day at ideally randomized times.
 At the very least, try not to run them directly on any hour marks to avoid potential load spikes on the ACME server.
 With a couple exceptions, **the task must run as the same user you're currently logged in as** due to the location of the config and encryption on secure plugin parameters.
 It's possible to use different users if you're utilizing the [`POSHACME_HOME`](https://github.com/rmbolger/Posh-ACME/wiki/%28Advanced%29-Using-an-Alternate-Config-Location) environment variable on both accounts and you're either not on Windows or not utilizing any secure plugin parameters (PSCredential or SecureString types).

-Posh-ACME doesn't currently handle certificate deployment.
+As mentioned earlier, Posh-ACME doesn't handle certificate deployment.
 So you'll likely want to create a script to both renew the cert and deploy it to your service/application.
 All the details you should need to deploy the cert are in the PACertificate object that is returned by `Submit-Renewal`.
 It's also the same object returned by `New-PACertificate` and `Get-PACertificate`; the latter being useful to test deployment scripts with.

 `Submit-Renewal` will only return PACertificate objects for certs that were actually renewed successfully.
 So the typical template for a renew/deploy script might look something like this.